 This wireless router averaged a throughput of 203 Mbits/s in the short distance, line of sight test, which is average.

 However, this speed did drop to 174 Mbits/s when some interference was in place, which was a bit below average.

 This product did fairly poorly in our medium distance test, only getting an average throughput of 176 Mbits/s in the line of sight test.

 However, it did better in the medium distance with interference, getting an average data throughput rate of 188 Mbits/s.

 This router finished out with an alright showing in the long-distance test, with our test software recording an average of 21 Mbit/s of throughput.

-Our last round of tests looked at the effective range each of these routers has.
+Our last round of tests looked at each of these routers' effective ranges.
 As the eero is a mesh system, we only scored the range of a single node to make a more comparable comparison to other products.
-This product didn't do exceptionally well, having a range that was slightly below average in our test.
+This product didn't do exceptionally well, having a slightly below average range in our test.

 — David Wise and Austin Palmer